LLusvarghi/MoReV2X/README.md

 Should you need any information about the code and how to run it please feel free to contact: luca.lusvarghi5@unimore.it

-As of today, MoReV2X has been tested with ns-3.33.
-Its upgrade to the latest version of ns-3 is currently underway, stay tuned!
+The upgrade of MoReV2X to the latest version of ns-3 is currently underway, stay tuned!

 # Getting Started
-After installing [ns-3.33](https://www.nsnam.org/releases/ns-3-33/), you just need to clone this repository inside the `src` ns-3 folder in order to use MoReV2X.
+First, you need to download the MoReV2X simulator on your computer.
+To do so, run the following command:
 `git clone https://github.com/LLusvarghi/MoReV2X.git `

 ## Building with waf
-Before running one of the scripts from the `examples` folder, configure the build with the following command:
+Before running one of the scripts from the `scratch` folder, configure the build with the following command:
 `CXXFLAGS="-Wall -g -O0" ./waf configure --disable-python --enable-examples --disable-tests --build-profile=debug`

 and then build ns-3 typing